pollyreal1/weathermefe/README.md

-# Wather me app Front end
+# Weather me app Front end

 This will work independently without the API but the searches module won't work; because that module needs the backend API.